basicswap/basicswap/doc/nostr.md

 - Offers and other broadcasts are signed with the node's persistent `private_key`.
-Each swap negotiates a direct message route with a fresh key pair generated for that route (exchanged in the CONNECT_REQ handshake and stored with the route), so bids and swap messages can't be linked to the node key or to other swaps by relays.
+Each swap negotiates a direct message route with a fresh key pair generated for that route (exchanged in the CONNECT_REQ handshake and stored with the route).
+Separate route keys reduce identity linkage to the node key and to other swaps, but they do not prevent a relay from correlating messages on the same connection or by timing.
 The ACK echoes the requester's route key and must be signed by the key it announces, so a stored ACK replayed by a relay can't activate a later route.
 - A bid waits in state "Connect request sent" until the ACK arrives.
   If the ACK is lost the CONNECT_REQ is retransmitted by the update loop with the same route key, backing off from 30s to 10 minutes for up to